There are a number of different routes to mediation depending on a couple’s individual circumstances.

-4. Do I have to go to mediation?
+4. Do I have to go to mediation and MIAMs?

-In both cases, you will have demonstrated satisfactorily that you have considered mediation, but cannot proceed.
+In either case, you will have demonstrated satisfactorily that you have considered mediation, but cannot proceed.
 More positively, the meeting gives you the chance to decide with professional help whether mediation is a good option for you and your family.

 5. How much does mediation cost?

 Some people qualify for public funding to pay for mediation.
 Your solicitor should be able to tell you if you might qualify.
 Although we do not do publicly funded work, we will check if you are likely to qualify when you contact us.
 Also, if you look up “legal aid keycard” online, that explains the limits of financial eligibility.
 We will explain our charges when you contact us.
 You effectively share the cost although who pays can be negotiated as part of the mediation process.
 What is certain is that mediation is a great deal cheaper than the usual legal process.

 6. My partner is unwilling to seek mediation.
 What can I do?